Self-referenced subcycle metrology of quantum fields: Introduction

 \section{Introduction}

-Homodyne detection (HD)~\cite{Collett1987} is at the heart of signal analysis in quantum optics.
-Briefly, a quantum state under study is interfered on a photo-diode with a strong classical mode $E_{LO}$, termed local oscillator (LO)~\cite{Lvovsky2009}.
-HD is a frequency-domain technique, requiring spectral overlap between the two fields.
-Fitting for the visible and near-infrared frequency bands, HD of quantum signals in the range from mid-infrared (MIR) to terahertz (THz) is generally challenged by unavailability of strong sources of classical LO and high-efficiency photodetectors.
-Interest in this range is largely motivated by direct sensing opportunities afforded through commonly-strong and signature absorption features in solid-state, liquid and gaseous targets~\cite{Schliesser2012}.
-Fortunately, parallel developments in ultrafast science~\cite{Krausz2009} and pulse-gated metrology \cite{Wu1995,Gallot1999,Leitenstorfer1999} have over the years established protocols for measurement of classical fields at frequencies from THz to MIR and above ~\cite{Wu1997,Kubler2004, Gaal2007, Sell2008, Keiber2016, Riek2017EJP}.
-Among these, electro-optic sampling (EOS) stands out as a particularly sensitive and experimentally accessible~\cite{Wu1995,Gallot1999,Leitenstorfer1999}.
-Consider a signal $E_T$ at a low frequency $\Omega$ that co-propagates inside of a second-order ($\chi^{(2)}$) nonlinear crystal with a probe pulse $E_P$ of bandwidth $\Delta \omega$ centered at a high frequency $\omega_0$ (e.g. near-infrared).
-A second-order nonlinear mixing product ($E_T E_P$) can span over frequency $\omega_0 \pm \Omega$, in spectral overlap with the probe pulse when $2\Omega < \Delta\omega$.
-Mirroring the situation of HD, such spectral indistinguishability results in an interference that is exploited for the EOS detection of instantaneous amplitude $E_T$, resolved in time at the variable position of the probe.
-In contrast to HD, EOS is an intrinsically time-domain technique.
-Recent demonstrations ported EOS to the quantum domain, showing direct sampling of a quantum vaccuum field ~\cite{Riek2015,Moskalenko2015}, and even measuring the spatio-temporal correlations~\cite{Chelmus2019} and causal structure of the electromagnetic ground state~\cite{Settembrini2021}.
-Such developments promise direct route toward MIR and THz quantum sensing technologies while the time-domain character motivates new metrology protocols~\cite{Virally2019,Sulzer2020,Virally2021} as well as a path toward experimental quantum electrodynamics in space-time~\cite{Riek2017,Kizmann2019,Lindel2020,Kizmann2021,Settembrini2021}.
-Despite this, EOS suffers from one intrinsic drawback: there exists no simple protocol for referencing the variance of the total signal (containing the quantum contribution), to that of the background, given by the shot-noise floor of the $E_P$~\cite{Moskalenko2015}.
+Homodyne detection (HD)~\cite{Collett1987} is a central technique of signal analysis in quantum optics.
+A quantum field under study interferes on a photo-diode with a strong classical mode $E_\mathrm{LO}$, termed local oscillator (LO)~\cite{Lvovsky2009}.
+Fitting for the visible and near-infrared frequency bands, HD of quantum fields in the range from mid-infrared (MIR) to terahertz (THz) is challenged by a general unavailability of bright sources of classical LO and high-efficiency photo-diodes.
+Despite such challenges, interest in these frequency bands is largely motivated by direct sensing of unique signature absorption features in solid-state, liquid and gaseous targets~\cite{Schliesser2012}.
+Parallel developments in short-pulse lasers ~\cite{Krausz2009} and measurement techniques, such as electro-optic sampling (EOS) \cite{Wu1995,Gallot1999,Leitenstorfer1999}, have stimulated metrology of classical fields at terahertz (THz) to mid-infrared (MIR) frequencies, and above ~\cite{Wu1997,Kubler2004, Gaal2007, Sell2008, Keiber2016, Riek2017EJP}.
+As an EOS setup, consider a signal $E_T$ at a low center frequency $\Omega$ (e.g. THz or MIR) and a probe pulse $E_P$ at a high center frequency $\omega_0$ (e.g. near-infrared, NIR) and bandwidth $\Delta\omega$ that co-propagate inside of a second-order ($\chi^{(2)}$) nonlinear crystal with electro-optic activity.
+A mixing product of this interaction, $E_T\cdot E_P$, can span over frequencies $\omega_0 \pm \Omega$, in spectral overlap with the probe pulse when $2\Omega < \Delta\omega$.
+The resulting interference is exploited for the EOS detection of instantaneous amplitude $E_T$, resolved as a function of time difference $\tau$ between $E_P$ and $E_T${, provided that the bandwidth of the probe field $E_P$ is larger than $2/T$, where $T$ is the characteristic cycle period of the signal field $E_T$}.
+In contrast to HD {and its generalizations to the pulsed LO case~\cite{Zavatta2004,Hansen2001,Eckstein2011,Anderson1997,Wasilewski2006,Raymer2020}}, EOS is an intrinsically time-domain technique, alleviating the need for direct detection of the signal field.